top of page

 Some doll nonsense I made

 Nonsense sets your brain free In a world that demands hot takes and content optimized for engagement, nonsense literature is an act of rebellion.
-It's art that refuses to explain itself.
-It cracks jokes without punchlines, and tells stories that meander like a drunken philosopher.
+It's art that cracks jokes without punchlines and tells stories that meander like a drunken philosopher.
 Take the Mad Hatter’s infamous riddle: “Why is a raven like a writing desk?”
-Carroll admitted he had no answer in mind, but that hasn’t stopped readers from inventing their own (my favorite: “Because Poe wrote on both”).
-The point isn’t the solution; it’s the delirious freedom of making one up.
+Carroll admitted he had no answer in mind, but that hasn’t stopped readers from inventing their own.
+The whole point is having the freedom to make one up.

-Nonsense lit is the only genre that captures that specific flavor of modern absurdity without trying to sand it down into a plot.
-When Alice meets a caterpillar who demands she recite poetry while high on mushrooms, it's not fantasy, it's Tuesday.
-Barthelme’s several stories composed entirely of fragmented conversations?
-That's not experimental fiction.
-That's my group chat.
+Nonsense lit is the only genre that captures that specific flavor of modern absurdity without trying to sand it down into a meaning.
+When Alice meets a caterpillar who demands she recite poetry while high on mushrooms, that's just a regular Tuesday.
+Several of Barthelme’s stories composed entirely of fragmented conversations could be mistaken for one of my group chats.

 a pile of white surge protectors with red lights